 EMDR is an interactive therapy where you recall traumatic or upsetting experiences while distracted so you won’t have a strong psychological response.
 It is often used to treat PTSD and other trauma-related conditions.

 Prescriptive health advice about what we should do is rarely sufficient to change our decision-making (i.e. the G.I.
 Joe Fallacy).
 Motivational interviewing is a technique that creates a collaborative process to build momentum and deliberately addresses current barriers for more sustainable change.
 The use of out-of-session practice and regular check-ins provide the structure and support needed to keep you motivated.

 We are bombarded with self-improvement messaging that tells us we need to be better than we are.
 RO-DBT is a powerful intervention developed for perfectionism, excessive self-control, and treatment-resistant anxiety to help individuals who are highly self-critical and prone to burnout.

 Please note that after the initial meeting, new referrals may be placed on a waitlist.

-Click on the button to schedule now or reach out to us with any questions.
+Schedule with us now or reach out with any questions.